Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - Manifest name fix for better log parsing
  - Lighter Fog option now further lightens the fog in rain
  - An option was included to display fog in the desert
+ - Frosts now apply in Winter except for crops that are meant to grow in winter, or if the crop is a winter forgable.
+This can be turned off in the config
+ - Variable Rain now will alter if crops are watered until a certain threshold (the vanilla amount) is reached.
+This can be turned off in the config
+ - Overcast code will not show up as precipitation.

 v1.5-beta8
  - updated bundled SDVUtilities to use code that should work better in some locations